DNSSEC Basics: How DNS Security Extensions Protect the Internet

 What DNSSEC Does β€” and What It Doesn’t

 DNSSEC adds cryptographic signatures to DNS records, allowing resolvers to verify their authenticity.
+This builds on principles from cryptography fundamentals.

 • βœ” Verifies the origin of DNS data